 For an area guide, including food and accommodations, see www.discoverwaltham.com.

-The first floor of Stonehurst is wheelchair accessible, and there are accessible parking spaces near the house.
+The first and second floors of Stonehurst are wheelchair accessible, and there are accessible parking spaces near the house.